davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 -   Wedding planning!
+(In a month!)
--   Growing lots of flowers for the wedding
+-   Trying to arrange flowers into bouquets.
 -   Taking on more responsibility at work.
 -   Switching to Obsidian for notes